Manam-IDaaS/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
+type | email or mobile
-email | The email that register password | The password to login customer_token | The token is specific for customer
+email | The email that register password | The password to login